Svancara/FinDogAI/docs/prd.md

    - Offline create with placeholder number receives a proper sequential number on sync with no duplicates; UI updates from '—' to assigned number
    - Create 10 jobs offline, sync with 3 failures (e.g., permission denied); verify 7 succeed, 3 appear in Sync Issues with Retry option
 9. No data loss: Pending writes persist across app restarts; sync queue is durable (Firestore offline persistence handles this)
-10. Owner override: If a non-owner user's offline write fails due to privilege changes (e.g., canAddCosts revoked while offline), Sync Issues shows "Permission denied" with explanation; user can contact owner to restore privileges or discard the change
+10. Owner override: If a non-owner user's offline write fails due to role/status changes (e.g., membership disabled while offline), Sync Issues shows "Permission denied" with explanation; user can contact owner to restore access or discard the change

 ### Story 6.4: UI Polish - Loading States & Skeleton Screens